 These are questions for you to understand how effective a treatment program is as well as other indicators of the quality of care that you will receive.
 A good treatment center should have measured the success rate of its programs.
 It should be licensed and accredited, as should be its staff.

-- Has the treatment center performed any studies to measure the effectiveness of the treatment program?
-What is the program’s success rate?
+- Has the treatment center performed any studies to measure the effectiveness of their treatment programs?
+What are their success rates?

 - Which licenses, certifications, and accreditation does the treatment center have?